-Finding bugs is one of the main tasks testers have as part of their role, to really succeed in this task, the testing process must include two sides:
+Finding bugs is one of the main tasks testers have as part of their role.
+To succeed in this task, the testing process must include two sides:

 The Positive side

-Test the application against the preliminary requirements and specifications, this tests will determine if the application performs as expected.
+Test the application against the preliminary requirements and specifications; these tests will determine if the application performs as expected.

 The Negative side

-While the positive side of testing is crucial and important, the negative side is sometimes even more important, during these tests, we will validate that the application can handle failures or any abnormal situations that can cause unnecessary risks or affect the requirements and specifications.
+While the positive side of testing is crucial, the negative side is sometimes even more critical; during these tests, we will validate that the application can handle failures or any abnormal situations that can cause unnecessary risks or affect the requirements and specifications.

 So what is “Negative” testing anyway?